 Chief Executive Officer

-Kenny Crookston was appointed to the CEO role with BBE in April 2018 following a lifetime’s involvement in various aspects of brass banding.
+Kenny Crookston was appointed to the CEO role with BBE in 2018 following a lifetime’s involvement in many aspects of brass banding.

 Born in West Lothian, he began playing the cornet aged five.
 Joining his first adult band three years later, he went on to play both principal and soprano cornet, and won numerous soloist prizes before, in 1982, joining Whitburn Band, then conducted by Major Peter Parkes.
 During the following three decades, he was a prominent player and administrator with Whitburn, performing regularly at all of the major contests, as well as in countless concerts, recordings and broadcasts.

 In 2004, Kenny was appointed as Editor of British Bandsman and, over the next 14 years, became renowned as an incisive commentator on brass bands, as well as maintaining a regular presence at major events across Europe.
 He has produced notable events like British Bandsman’s 125th Anniversary Concert at Symphony Hall, Birmingham (2012) and, on a number of occasions, the Internet live-streaming of the European Championships.
 In addition, he is an advisor to the Brass in Concert Festival board and to Norway’s leading brass entertainment event, Siddis Brass.

 Kenny’s exploits on two wheels are also well documented and his cycling marathons have raised thousands of pounds for various charities including, most recently, Brass for Africa.